Redeem Your Time

 God can be glorified in our most mundane tasks.
 Whether we are driving to work, mowing the yard, or wrestling with our children, we can do so to God’s glory (1 Corinthians 10:31).
 What matters is the motivation of our heart.
 Martin Luther is attributed as saying a cobbler who makes excellent shoes on Monday glorifies God as much as the pastor who preaches the Gospel on Sunday.
 Both require an eternal perspective and motivation that transcends themselves.

 Isn’t it a relief to know you can glorify God without necessarily moving to the other side of the world as a missionary or becoming an ordained pastor?
 You don’t have to be doing something “religious” to redeem your time.
 The Apostle Paul said whether you eat, or drink, or whatever you do, do it for God’s glory.
 What’s more ordinary than eating and drinking?
 What you are doing is not as important as why and how you are doing it.
-Therefore, start praying for ways in which you can redeem your time in 2021.But don't forget to make the most of every opportunity you have today.
+So, redeem your time.

 Thanks for stopping by.
 Learn more about me, my ministry, and this website by clicking here.